Appreciating bounty, beauty, family and friends.

 When the skies of November turn gloomy.” — Gordon Lightfoot

 Some say the Great Lakes are haunted.
-They have caused the demise of many a sailor, and within their waters lives the blood and despair of lives cut short.
+They have caused the demise of many a sailor, and within their waters lurks the despair of lives cut short.
 This is one such story.

 They came from Duluth.
 From Toledo.
 From Sturgeon Bay, Iron River, St. Joseph, Ashtabula and Milbury.
 They worked as oilers, engineers, first mates, captains, cooks, watchmen and deck-hands.
 Their names were John, James, William, George, Russell, Bruce, Oliver and a few Thomases.
 They were husbands, fathers, sons and brothers, beloved of many.
 Some were as young as twenty, on their first trip out.